SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/twistlock.md

 For non-Kubernetes customers, we recommend installing the Twistlock Classic App.

-## Collect Logs for the Twistlock App
+## Collecting Logs for the Twistlock App

 This page provides instructions for configuring log collection for the Sumo Logic App for Twistlock.
 After completing the following tasks, you will have successfully configured log collection for Twistlock: